SigurdJanson/huh/README.md

     to the essential details of the output.
 -   Enhanced **ease of use** of the output.
 It should be possible to just copy/paste output to use it.
+-   Finish an accompanying vignette about this package and types in R, in general.

 Take a look at the [issues of the repository](https://github.com/SigurdJanson/huh/issues) if you want to